florimondmanca/djangorestframework-api-key/README.md

 ### Setting permissions

-This package provides permission classes to allow external clients to use your API.
+This package provides permission classes to allow external clients to use your API:

 - `HasAPIKey`: this permission class requires **all clients** to provide a valid API key, regardless of whether they provide authentication details.
 - `HasAPIKeyOrIsAuthenticated`: if you want to allow clients to provide either an API key or authentication credentials, use this permission class instead.